Skip to main content

 Stage 3: We may make a decision

-If a complaint cannot be resolved through conciliation or investigation, the complaint will be referred to a Decision Maker.
+If an assessment has been issued and the telco rejects the assessment, or we believe it is fair to do so, the complaint may be referred to a Decision Maker.
 A Decision Maker is a senior and experienced staff member who has been delegated the power to make decisions.

 Decision